matwilso/matwilso.github.io/_posts/gpt-sim.md

 toc_sticky: true
 ---

->Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc)---in other words, imagine a high-fidelity *general-purpose reality simulator*.
+>Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc)---a high-fidelity general-purpose video prediction model, with generative abilities akin to what we see with GPT3, but in the video domain.
 <br><br>
 What does this enable?
 In robotics?
 In general, for bringing advances in information technology to the world of atoms?

+Based on the growing capabilities of language models like GPT3, it seems likely that we will be able to train very accurate future frame predictors using a scaled up, but relatively dumb approach.

+A very accurate future frame predictor trained on a gigantic dataset, with a bit of guidance, could become a general purpose reality simulator.
+Just as GPT3 learns things like grammar, sentiment, and so on, in order to better predict the next word, YouTube-GPT would learn super accurate physics to better predict the next frame.
+With enough capacity and enough data (and a sprinkle of inductive biases), it would become insanely good at this.
+Good enough, at least, for training robots to solve a variety of tasks.

+By absorbing knowledge across so many domains, it could simulate real-world environments with physical accuracy and generality light-years beyond what is possible today.
+It could unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.

 An egg cracking, pouring out, and sizzling on a frying pan.
 A paintbrush dipping into a bucket, dragging across the wall, and leaving a red streak of paint behind it.